 What does the P0054 Code Mean?

-The O2 sensors usually have a heating element to preheat the sensor during cold start situations.
-This heating element speed up the process of bringing the O2 sensor up to working temperature.
-In addition to the HO2S signal circuit, the HO2S has its own heater circuit.
+The modern oxygen sensors usually contain a heating element.
+This heating element preheats the oxygen sensor in cold start conditions.
+This element helps the O2 sensor to quickly achieve the normal sensor up to working temperature.
+In addition to the HO2S signal circuit, the HO2S sensor has its own heater circuit.

-When the engine warms up to a specific operating temperature, the PCM cuts power to the oxygen sensor heater circuit.
+As the temperature of your engine reaches up to a normal operating temperature, the PCM cuts power to the oxygen sensor heater circuit.

-When the PCM determines that the resistance of the O2 sensor heater circuit is outside of a certain range, a P0054 code will be stored.
-When this happens, the check engine light starts illuminating.
+When the PCM determines that the resistance of the downstream HO2S sensor is outside of a certain range, it stores the P0054 code.

 Causes of P0054 Code